kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

 ## We won't be using the heroku remote
 * Because we just need to deploy subfolders
 * Why?
-    - Because I were to deploy this git repo it heroku wouldn't know how to deploy this application because the yoga apps in the backend folder and the frontend has a next.js node application inside it
+    - Because if I were to deploy this git repo to heroku, heroku wouldn't know how to deploy this application because the yoga apps in the `backend` folder and the `frontend` has a next.js node application inside it
-    - So to fix this we will add some more remotes that are for heroku frontend and heroku backend
+    - So to fix this we will add some more remotes that are for **heroku frontend** and **heroku backend**

-    - Let's do that now
+### Let's add some more remotes

 `$ git remote add heroku-backend https://git.heroku.com/peh2-yoga-prod.git`

 ## git subtree
 ### Now how do we push up a subfolder to a remote git repo?
 * We can do this using `git subtree`
-    - And this will only push the contents of the backend folder to heroku
+    - And this will only push the contents of the `backend` folder to heroku

 `$ git subtree push --prefix backend heroku-backend master`